 Why We Recommend

 If you love vintage makeup, we recommend that you explore this brand.
 Their plastic-free makeup shades contain a lot of vintage reproductions.
-Which means that they’ve gathered vintage makeup from estate sales, auctions and antique stores, and recreated these colours using ethical, organic ingredients.
-Their lipstick tubes are recyclable metals, and other products come in aluminium tins and paper packaging, which you can also recycle.
+This means that they’ve gathered vintage makeup from estate sales, auctions, and antique stores, and recreated these colors using ethical, organic ingredients.
+Their lipstick tubes are recyclable metals, and other products come in aluminum tins and paper packaging, which you can also recycle.

 Why We Recommend